[Home ] [Archive] [ فارسی ]

 1.Nursing Research Center, Gonabad University of Medical Sciences, Gonabad, I.R.Iran. , abbasnezhad.abbasali@gmail.com

-Background and Objective: Medicinal plants have been used for centuries in the treatment of many diseases such as diabetes, cataracts, cancer, inflammatory diseases and blood lipids.
-This study aimed to compare the antioxidant and anti-inflammatory effects of silymarin and nanosilymarin in hyperlipidemic rats fed with a high-fat diet (HFD).
+Background and Objective: For centuries, medicinal plants have been used in the treatment of many diseases and hyperlipidemia.
+The present study was conducted to compare the antioxidant and anti-inflammatory effects of silymarin and nano-silymarin in hyperlipidemic rats receiving a high-fat diet (HFD).

-Methods: In this experimental study, 35 male rats were divided into 5 groups (n=7) including control, negative control (HFD), HFD and atorvastatin (20 mg/kg) (positive control), HFD and silymarin (100 mg/kg), HFD and Nanosilymarin (100 mg/kg) were divided.
-Feeding with high-fat diet for 12 weeks induced oxidative stress.
-Drugs were also gavage for 12 weeks.
-At the end, blood samples were taken to measure lipid profile, tumor necrosis factor alpha (TNF-α), interleukin 17, malondialdehyde (MDA) and superoxide dismutase (SOD).
+Methods: In this experimental study, 35 male rats were divided into 5 groups of 7, including control, negative control (HFD), HFD and atorvastatin (20 mg/kg) (positive control), HFD and silymarin (100 mg/kg), and HFD and nano-silymarin (100 mg/kg).
+Receiving a high-fat diet for 12 weeks induced oxidative stress.
+Drugs were administered through gavage feeding for 12 weeks.
+Finally, blood samples were taken to measure lipid profile, tumor necrosis factor alpha (TNF-α), interleukin 17, malondialdehyde (MDA), and superoxide dismutase (SOD).

-Findings: Nanosilymarin was able to significantly reduce the triglyceride level by 93.2 units compared to the negative control (p<0.001), but the reduction of cholesterol and LDL-C by nanosilymarin was not significant.
-TNF-α in the negative control group was significantly higher than the control by 31 units (p=0.006).
-The groups receiving atorvastatin, silymarin and nanosilymarin decreased the levels of TNF-α and interleukin 17 significantly compared to the negative control group.
-The level of MDA in the negative control group increased by 0.8 units compared to the control group (p=0.001), but in the silymarin, nanosilymarin, and atorvastatin groups, compared to the negative control group, it showed a significant decrease of 0.8, 1, and 0.9 units, respectively. gave (p<0.001).
+Findings: Nano-silymarin was able to significantly reduce triglyceride levels by 2.93 units compared to the negative control (p<0.001), but the reduction of cholesterol and LDL-C by nano-silymarin was not significant.
+TNF-α in the negative control group was significantly higher by 31 units compared to the control (p=0.006).
+TNF-α and interleukin 17 levels were not significantly reduced in the groups receiving atorvastatin, silymarin and nano-silymarin compared to the negative control group.
+MDA levels in the negative control group increased by 0.8 units compared to the control group (p=0.001), but in the silymarin, nano-silymarin and atorvastatin groups, they showed a significant decrease by 0.8, 1 and 0.9 units compared to the negative control group, respectively (p<0.001).

-Conclusion: Based on the results, the use of nanosilymarin compared to silymarin in mice treated with a high-fat diet led to a relative decrease in lipid profile, while there were no differences in terms of antioxidant and anti-inflammatory properties.
+Conclusion: According to the results of this study, the use of nano-silymarin compared to silymarin in rats receiving a high-fat diet led to a relative reduction in lipid profiles, but there was no difference in terms of antioxidant and anti-inflammatory properties.

 Type of Study: Experimental | Subject: Physiology